Characters: God of War

 - The Bad Guy Wins: As revealed in Ascension, he wanted to mold Kratos into the perfect warrior to take down Olympus and kill Zeus.
 It only happened after he himself died and was replaced, but by III, his plan works.

-- Beard of Evil: A flaming one, no less.
+- Badass Beard: A flaming one, no less.

 - Be Careful What You Wish For: He wanted to make Kratos into a great warrior, the perfect one who would be able to take down Olympus.
 He succeeded.